 Gordhan has denied any wrongdoing, saying the case is politically motivated.
 The state prosecutor has rejected allegations of political interference.

-The City Press newspaper reported on Sunday that the office of state prosecutor Shaun Abrahams had drafted a letter indicating his intention to drop the charges.
-The letter was to be sent to the lawyers of the three accused before they appear in court on Wednesday, the newspaper said.
+City Press newspaper reported on Sunday that the office of state prosecutor Shaun Abrahams had drafted a letter indicating his intention to drop the charges.

 “They are talking rubbish,” said Abrahams.
 “I am applying my mind to it and I hope to made a decision soon.”

 National Prosecuting Authority spokesman Luvuyo Mfaku said Gordhan’s refusal to apply for a review would not affect the process.
 “If the national director decides to review on the basis of their (the co-accused) representations and say ‘I am not proceeding with prosecution’, automatically for all three it applies.”